XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Items create_items(xero_tenant_id, items, opts)

-Allows you to create one or more items
+Creates one or more items

 ### Example